nbeaver/what-not-to-do-in-a-scientific-paper/what-I-will-not-do.rst

   This will make it easier to link my work to the work I am building on and assist the reader in consulting further literature.
 - When I cite a prior result, I will cite the first paper or papers to report a result, not a more recent paper which cites the original papers.
-  I will do this even when I could cite my own papers and make their citation counts higher.
+  I will do this even when I could cite my own papers and `make their citation counts higher`.
 - If there is disagreement in the literature about a result, I will cite papers representative of the literature, not only the one which supports my thesis.